Over a beer, of course

 K: Do you think Singaporeans appreciate what you bring to the table?

-With Smith Street Taps…this spot is quite special for a lot of craft beer drinkers because this is where they first discovered their craft beer.
-Now there are so many sources out there but when a lot of people have memories of craft beer drinking in Singapore they think of this space.
+JL: With Smith Street Tap, this spot is quite special for a lot of craft beer drinkers because this is where they first discovered their craft beer.
+Now, there are so many sources out there.
+But when a lot of people have memories of craft beer drinking in Singapore, they think of this space.

-So we’re happy to be a part of that and our customers are happy to be around la.
+So we’re happy to be a part of that and our customers are happy to be around lah.

-That’s why 6 and a half years and we’re still going strong.
+That’s why six-and-a-half years and we’re still going strong.
 That’s an eternity in F&B.